tommy-fox/parametric-eq-plug-in/README.md

 Filter coefficients are defined in PluginProcessing.h with the actual processing implemented in PluginProcessor.cpp <br>

-PluginProcessor.cpp contains a convolution helper function that is called in the main callback function. <br>
+PluginProcessor.cpp contains a convolution helper function that is called in the main callback function: processBlock. <br>